brimoran/RDataViz/1 General R Tips.md

 ### [Grep](https://en.wikipedia.org/wiki/Grep)

-You can use Grep to subset on particular patterns:
+You can use Grep to subset on particular patterns of characters in your data.
+This example subsets cases where "this text" is present in ```r data$YOURVARIABLENAME```:

 ```r
 subsetdata <- data[!grepl("this text",data$YOURVARIABLENAME),] # remove case with "this text" in YOURVARIABLE NAME